IRCGraphic/D-Cinelike-and-Normal-Blockbuster-LUTs/README.md

 - "D-CINELIKE -0_3 V2 SCENE.cube": minor contrast and saturation adjustments over the V2 LUT made for the 7th scene min.
 1:27 of the demonstrative video, why not include it.

 - "NORMAL -1_0 BASE.cube": like all the following Normal profile LUTs expects a -1.0 exposure compensation, it's the base LUT version.

+- "NORMAL -1_0 BASE + SKIN.cube": a recent addition to the pack, it's a mixture of SKIN and BASE, the best for NORMAL in my opinion although unlike the others I haven't tested it throughly

 - "NORMAL -1_0 SCENE 01.cube": an improved version of the BASE LUT made for the 5th and 6th scene min.
 0:52 of the demonstrative video.